loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 ## Licensing and the FCC

-There is only a finite amount of electromagnetic spectrum (you can't make more of it), so someone or some entity needs to regulate who uses what pieces.
+There is only a finite amount of electromagnetic spectrum (you can't make more of it), so someone or some entity needs to regulate who uses what pieces of that spectrum.
 In the U.S., that entity is the [Federal Communications Commission](https://en.wikipedia.org/wiki/Federal_Communications_Commission) (FCC).
 I'm not going to debate the merits of the FCC and what they do (you can read about that [here](https://www.fcc.gov/about-fcc/what-we-do)), because regardless, they are the ones in charge of the airwaves.

 An interesting thing is that while countries might have different rules about specific frequencies, physics doesn't care.
 For example, 146.520 MHz is the same frequency in every country (but not every country will use that frequency for the same thing).
 So, there are some country-by-country rules, but generally, all ham radio frequencies are the same over the globe.